SassythSasqutch/vu-spterrains/README.md

 By default, load Team Deathmatch CQ (`TeamDeathMatchC0`) to explore.
 Spawns are high above the map, allowing you to parachute down and explore/find coordinates, etc.

-**NOTE: In this current version, after loading you must use the console command `vu-spterrains.spawn` to force a spawn, and you *cannot fire your weapon*.
-Sounds on many maps are also broken at the moment - if you want them, use any commit before 20th April (initial MP implementation).**
+**NOTE: In this current version, you *cannot fire your weapon, knife, or throw anything*.
+Sounds are also broken at the moment - if you want them, use any commit before 20th April (initial MP implementation).
+You may also spawn underground: txt's NoClip mod is recommended (on the forums).**

 ## Gamemodes - Freecam